myltik/azure-docs.ru-ru/articles/vs-azure-tools-migrate-publish-web-app-to-cloud-service.md

 <properties
-   pageTitle="Инструкции. Миграция и публикация веб-приложения в облачную службу Azure из среды Visual Studio | Microsoft Azure" description="Узнайте, как перенести и опубликовать веб-приложение в облачную службу Azure из среды Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to Migrate and Publish a Web Application to an Azure Cloud Service from Visual Studio | Microsoft Azure" description="Learn how to migrate and publish your web application to an Azure cloud service by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"